addiebarron/chladni/README.md

+A small physics demonstration using p5.js to simplify the canvas code.

 **Chladni patterns** form when a speaker playing a set frequency is placed underneath a square plate covered with sand.
 You can see an example [here](https://www.youtube.com/watch?v=tFAcYruShow).

 ![Screenshot](screenshot.png)